-- (8) Temperatures shall be maintained within a normal comfort range. - (d) Upon admission and thereafter if indigent, inmates shall be provided reasonable access to toothpaste, toothbrush, shaving equipment, a comb, soap, and a clean towel.
-Dangerous shaving implements shall be restricted or issued for use only under observation when it is determined that issuance of such equipment would pose a threat to the safety of the inmate, staff or other inmates. - (e) Female inmates shall be provided necessary hygiene items. - (f) Hair grooming will be made available. - (g) Inmates shall be required to bathe at least twice weekly. - (h) Drinking cups shall be provided unless the living area is provided with drinking bubblers or fountains. - (i) Each inmate in general population will be allowed to shower daily. - (j) Sinks, toilets, water fountains, and floor drains will be kept in good repair. - (k) Utility closets, pipe chases, and corridors will be kept clean and free of clutter at all times. - (I) The Officer-in-Charge or designee shall determine what personal items may be kept in the cell or stored with the inmate; however, an inmate shall be allowed to retain a reasonable amount of personal property including but not limited to his or her legal material, personal hygiene items, writing paper and writing instrument, and authorized reading material, in reasonable quantities, as approved by the Officer-in- Charge or designee.
+- g.
+Sex except that males and females shall be housed separately. - 5.8 Female inmates shall be provided necessary hygiene items. - 5.9 Hair grooming will be made available. - 5.10 Inmates shall be required to bathe at least twice weekly. - 5.11 Drinking cups shall be provided unless the living area is provided with drinking bubblers or fountains. - 5.12 Each inmate in general population will be allowed to shower daily. - 5.13 The Officer-in-Charge or designee shall determine what personal items may be kept in the cell or stored with the inmate; however, an inmate shall be allowed to retain a reasonable amount of personal property including but not limited to his or her legal material, personal hygiene items, writing paper and writing instrument, and authorized reading material, in reasonable quantities, as approved by the Officer-in-Charge or designee.
 Personal items will be kept in an orderly manner.
-Fire potential is reduced by limiting the amount of personal property in the cells. - (m) The Officer-in-Charge or designee shall inspect all areas daily or cause them to be inspected.
-Appropriate disciplinary action should be taken against inmates who fail to have their area, the common areas, and their persons clean and orderly.
+Fire potential is reduced by limiting the amount of personal property in the cells.